 Bob Gasche would marry and settle down in Gainesville, Florida where he raised three children.
 He would later be called upon again to serve his country.
 He spent another year in Korea in combat.
 Because of his experiences, Bob has been very active throughout his life with veterans organizations.

 We Are Privileged to Help Bob

 On October 1, Bob is due to speak to the Naval Test Pilot School in Baltimore, MD about leadership and ethics.
 He is traveling with another Marine, Corporal Stephen Dodd who served as a Tunnel Rat in Vietnam.
 Dodd was awarded 3 Bronze Stars and 2 Purple Hearts for his action in Vietnam.
 Due to Gasche’s advanced age, it is difficult for him to fly commercial to and from Gainesville, FL to Baltimore, MD.

 Dan and Cheryl Rogers, owners of Duotech Services and also members of Veterans Airlift Command, were honored with the opportunity to provide air services for Mr. Gasche and Mr. Dodd.
 Another member of Veterans Airlift will fly the two veterans to Baltimore and then Dan and Cheryl will help them return them to Gainesville following the event.

-As more of these men who served to keep America free leave us, it is important to listen to their story in their own words.
-We invite you to watch an interview of Marine Corporal Bob Gasche in Reflections on Iwo Jima.
+As more of these men who served to keep America free leave us, it is important to listen to their stories in their own words.
+We invite you to watch an interview with Marine Corporal Bob Gasche in Reflections on Iwo Jima.